Tag Archives: gain

 Often as you increase the gain you may only see a very small increase in noise as the noise reduction does a very good job of hiding the noise.
 But for every bit of noise thats reduced there will be another artefact replacing it.

-Technically the signal to noise ratio is improved by the use of noise reduction, but this typically comes at a price and NR can be very problematic if you later want to grade or adjust the footage as often you won’t see the artefacts until after the corrections or adjustments have been made.
+Technically the signal to noise ratio can be improved by the use of noise reduction, but this typically comes at a price and NR can be very problematic if you later want to grade or adjust the footage as often you won’t see the artefacts until after the corrections or adjustments have been made.
 So be very careful when adding gain.
 It’s never good to have extra gain.

 ISO Confusion Once Again!